coderefinery/git-intro/_episodes/01-motivation.md

 ---

-## Why code becomes a disaster without version control
+## Why code can become a disaster without version control

 ### What is the problem with this kind of "version control"?